AgileRL/AgileRL/docs/api/algorithms/ppo.rst

 `PPO <https://arxiv.org/abs/1707.06347v2>`_ is an on-policy policy gradient algorithm that uses a clipped objective to constrain policy updates.
 It aims to combine the stability of `Trust Region Policy Optimization (TRPO) <https://arxiv.org/abs/1502.05477>`_ with the simplicity and scalability of vanilla policy gradients, effectively maintaining a balance between exploration and exploitation.

+AgileRL offers support for recurrent policies in PPO to solve Partially Observable Markov Decision Processes (POMDPs).
+For more information, please refer to the :ref:`Partially Observable Markov Decision Processes (POMDPs) <pomdp>` documentation, or our tutorial on solving ``Pendulum-v1`` with masked angular velocity observations :ref:`here <agilerl_recurrent_ppo_tutorial>`.

 Compatible Action Spaces
 ------------------------